When the snow starts to fall, some people button up their campers and dream of warmer days ahead. For others, the fun is just beginning.

-- Mt Baker Ski Area, Glacier, WA — Overnight parking is allowed in the White Salmon and Heather Meadows lots
+- Mt Baker Ski Area, Glacier: Overnight parking is allowed in the White Salmon and Heather Meadows lots

-- The Summit at Snoqualmie Ski Resort, Snoqualmie Pass, WA — Overnight parking is allowed at Alpental and Summit Central lots
+- The Summit at Snoqualmie Ski Resort, Snoqualmie Pass: Overnight parking is allowed at Alpental and Summit Central lots

 Ski Resort Camping in Oregon

 Skiing on volcanoes?
-Welcome to Oregon!
-Make yourself comfortable in the lots of Oregon’s most famous ski resorts—Mt Hood and Mt Bachelor—along with two others.
+Welcome to Oregon.
+Make yourself comfortable in the lots of Oregon’s most famous ski resorts—Mount Hood and Mount Bachelor—along with two others.

 - Mt.
-Hood Meadows Ski Resort, Mount Hood, OR
+Hood Meadows Ski Resort, Mount Hood

 Ski Resort Camping in Idaho